When I finally came to, I found my head resting on the water pouch that was still half full.

 I didn't know what she could possibly do, but it made me feel more at ease.

-I put one of the rings around my wrist and it tightened, then there was a sharp pinch.
-I put the rest on and winced each time they pinched me.
+I raised an eyebrow but eventually put one of the rings around my wrist and it tightened with a sharp pinch.
+I put the rest on and winced slightly each time they pinched me.
 After a moment they disappeared.
 Somehow I knew I was going to regret ever putting them on.

 "How do they-" I tried asking but when I looked over at her she already had her hand up to her ear.